jsitu777/wenjinsitu.github.io/_posts/2017-05-01-Franklin-common-elements-test.markdown

 description: Markdown summary with different options
 ---

-<p> I joined RAD Urban right after grad school as a structural engineer.
+<p> Jim joined RAD Urban right after grad school as a structural engineer.
 RAD Urban is a vertically
 integrated AEC entity inspired to productize the built environment in the multi-family project sector.
 </p>

 ## Overview
+<p>2044 Franklin is a 30 story mixed used high rise in Oakland.
+Its lateral system is steel plate shear wall while its gravity system from level 6 utilizes pre-fabricated volumetric modules.
+The design process involves performance based design with a peer review panel, as well as full scale seismic testing. </p>

 <img class="image" src="{{ site.url }}/{{ site.FranklinProjectPictureTower }}">
 <img class="image" src="{{ site.url }}/{{ site.FranklinProjectPictureTomehome }}">